805 Columbus Avenue

 - BA in Computer Science, Rice University

-Alan Mislove is an Associate Professor at the College of Computer and Information Science at Northeastern University.
+Alan Mislove is a Professor at the Khoury College of Computer Sciences at Northeastern University.
 He received a BA, MS, and PhD from Rice University in 2002, 2005, and 2009, respectively.
 Professor Mislove’s research concerns distributed systems and networks, with a focus on using social networks to enhance the security, privacy, and efficiency of newly emerging systems.
 He was a recipient of the NSF CAREER Award in 2011, and his work has been covered by the Wall Street Journal, the New York Times, and the CBS Evening News.

 Chen, Le, Alan Mislove, and Christo Wilson.
 "Peeking Beneath the Hood of Uber."
 Proceedings of the 2015 ACM Conference on Internet Measurement Conference.
 ACM, 2015.